jm130/dmogdocs/docs/source/admin/jobquotas.rst

 #. maximum of 10 jobs running per user
 #. maximum of 60 jobs submitted per user (allowing up to 50 jobs to be held in a queued/pending state)
 #.
-Maximum of 128 cores
+Maximum of 128 CPU cores
 #.
 Maximum of 1006G RAM
 #.
 Maximum of 2 GPUs per user (minimum of 1 GPU per job)
 #.
 Maximum runtime 7 days